-While they had fourteen top-40 singles in the US and 30 in Canada, they’re best known for “American Woman.”
+While they had 14 top-40 singles in the US and 30 in Canada, Guess Who is best known for “American Woman.”
 They released their last studio album in 2018 but are still touring.

 As the Tragically Hip accumulated band members, they played gigs at small venues across Ontario before the vice president of MCA saw them in a Toronto tavern and signed a deal with them.
 Their first self-titled EP came out in 1987.